KaavyaGala546/Portfolio/README.md

 - technical skills and tools
 - development approach and design thinking

-The goal is to make it simple for anyone — recruiter, developer, or collaborator — to quickly understand what I build and how I think.
+Unlike basic portfolio websites, this project focuses on structured presentation and usability, making it easy to quickly evaluate projects and technical skills.

 ---